 Oaks are a sub-family of Beech Trees, which have Acorns as their fruit.

-Chestnuts are also members of the Beech family, not to be confused with Horse Chestnuts that are not!
+Sweet Chestnuts are also members of the Beech family, not to be confused with Horse Chestnuts, which are not!

 Oak Family